 The Healthcare Team

-M.D.’s, doctors, surgeons, etc. are licensed by the state in which they practice.
-They assess your symptoms, order tests to figure out what’s behind those symptoms, hear your story to get clues to what could be causing the problems, and try to figure out the issues based on that information.
+The healthcare team members referred to as doctors include a larger group than just medical doctors.
+Medical Doctors, doctors of psychiatry, surgeons, doctors of osteopathy, dentists, etc., are licensed by the state they practice.
+They assess your symptoms, order tests to figure out what’s behind those symptoms, hear your story to get clues to what could be causing the problems, and figure out the issues based on that information.
 They then make an educated guess regarding the diagnosis (which is why they “practice” medicine) and prescribe a treatment plan for you to include medications and therapies (treatments performed by other health disciplines).

 Before a doctor can practice medicine independently, he/she must go through many years of practicing under the supervision of other doctors with more knowledge and skill in a training hospital (i.e., an academic medical facility).
 If you are a patient at an academic medical hospital, you will encounter the following additional “doctors.”

-The term used to describe the parade of people that circulate from patient to patient daily finding out what’s new with them medically.
-During rounds, they find out what changed overnight, what new lab results came back, how’s the patient’s pain level, nursing concerns, patient complaints, etc. and determine what changes to make to patient orders.
-Rounds occur before doctor’s offices opening in the morning.
+The term used to describe the primarily doctor-types who parade through the halls going from patient to patient talking about them in a “lecture” type of presentation.
+The circulation process may be completed by one physician checking on just his own patients or by a group of physicians talking together.
+During rounds, the doctors found out what changed regarding the patient’s condition overnight — new lab results, pain tolerance, nursing concerns, patient complaints, etc. This information is used to determine what changes to make to patient orders.
+Rounds usually occur before doctor’s offices open in the morning.

-A Physician’s Assistant is a graduate from a PA school and licensed to practice under the supervision of a physician.
-A PA is able to write prescriptions and administer treatments just like a Nurse Practitioner but cannot do the same things a nurse has the authority to do.
-They are licensed by the Board of Medicine.
+A Physician’s Assistant is a graduate from a PA school and licensed to practice under a physician’s supervision.
+A PA can write prescriptions and

 Medical Students are not doctors at all.
 They are in undergraduate training, very green, and just learning about medicine.
 They will ask you LOTS of questions, and later the attending physician grills the student on what they learned from you when they come back with a lot of other people to see you when they make rounds as a group.